 - Once cooked, store in an air-tight container in the refrigerator.
 It makes great leftovers and will keep for 3 – 4 days.
 Reheat in a pan stove-top or in the microwave.

 - Freezing: Once posole has cooled, place in air-tight freezer friendly containers.
 I like to use freezer zip-lock style bags.
-While they’re standing up, you can squeeze the air of them and lay them flat in the freezer to optimize freezer space.
-Thaw in refrigerator overnight and reheat stove-top.
+Once filled and standing up, you can squeeze the air of them and lay them flat in the freezer to optimize freezer space.

 New Mexico Pork Posole Recipe

 And if you’re soup lovers like us, don’t miss my Soup Category.
-You’ll find lots of great recipes, including the most popular on my site for New Mexico Hatch Green Chili.
+You’ll find lots of great recipes, including the most popular on my site for New Mexico Colorado Green Chili.

 And if you're looking to learn more about Colorado and New Mexico Chile Peppers and how to use them, don't miss my article on Chile vs Chili … Know The Difference.